Capture or Escape of a Photon at a Black Hole: as a trajectory r(t) and as a path r(φ)

 A puzzle of the c(t)

-Unlike in the previous subsection, here we consider a dependency of the speed of a photon c(t) on time rather than on the distance to the center.
+Unlike in the previous subsection, here we consider a dependency of the speed of a photon as a function c(t) of time in the remote lab, rather than a function of the distance r to the center.

-All three graphs of the varying speed c(r) of photon above are displayed as functions of radius-vector r, i.e. the distance from the center of the black hole.
-In all those cases we see that the speed of the photon monotonously decreases as the r decreases getting closer to the horizon.
+All three graphs above of the varying speed c(r) of photon are displayed as functions of radius-vector r (i.e. the distance from the center of the black hole).
+In all those cases we saw that the speed of the photon (viewed in a remote inertial lab) monotonously decreases as the r decreases getting closer to the horizon.
 At that, all the curves c(r) remain clearly convex.

-It's not so for graphs c(t) having an inflection point: at least one.
+It's not so for graphs c(t) having inflection points: at least one.

 These two graphs above have one inflection point.

-Now take the look at this combined graph of photon speed c(t) (green), corresponding to the case Fig. 3 when a photon moves along a finite spiral towards the horizon.
+Now take a look at this combined graph of photon speed c(t) (green) to compare with Fig. 4, corresponding to the case Fig. 3 when a photon moves along a finite spiral towards the horizon.

 All three graphs are still monotonous, however, unlike before,